Alphabet shares fall as Google misses on sales, debuts YouTube revenue

 Google faces internal challenges too.
 Some of its 119,000 employees have resisted working on weapons-related software for militaries or censored search products for Chinese users, leading Google to abandon such efforts.
 Others have expressed frustration with curbs on companywide discussions and what they have described as retaliation for labor organizing.

-In December, Google Chief Executive Sundar Pichai gained the additional role of Alphabet CEO from Larry Page as he and fellow co-founder Sergey Brin stepped back even further from day-to-day management.
+In December, Pichai gained the additional role of Alphabet CEO from Larry Page as he and fellow co-founder Sergey Brin stepped back even further from day-to-day management.

 It is unclear whether Pichai plans major changes to quell workplace unrest.
 But a shareholder lawsuit, which alleges that company leaders covered up sexual misconduct at Google, recently entered mediation and threatens to loosen the control held by Pichai, Page and Brin.

-On Monday, Pichai’s new role brought with it changes to Alphabet’s financial disclosures, which investors before generally criticized as too opaque to understand how it is weathering specific challenges.
+On Monday, Pichai told analysts his investment approach would be similar to that of his predecessors.
+His promotion coincided with the changes to Alphabet’s financial disclosures, which investors before generally criticized as too opaque to understand how it is weathering specific challenges.

 Shares of Alphabet are up 28.1% in the last 12 months entering Monday, compared with 21.8% for Facebook shares, 23.5% for Amazon, 68.1% for Microsoft Corp (MSFT.O) and 88.7% for Apple Inc (AAPL.O).